Arup3201/techlearn/database/sqlite/README.md

 3. Every node can have max m-1 keys/values inside it
 4. Root node can have min 1 key, other nodes can have ceil(m/2)-1 keys/values in them

+Let's look at some of the concepts for inserting a node at a b-tree.
+It has some scenarios for when inserting a node -